 - Infant massage

-- Diaper, jammies, and place your baby in a sleep sack or swaddle.
+- Diaper, jammies, and place your baby in a weighted blanket or swaddle.
 We recommend the Dreamland Weighted Swaddle for helping your newborn stay relaxed as they prepare to drift off to sleep.

 - Turn off the lights and turn on calming music or nature sounds